Scrut1ny/GrapheneOS-Guide/README.md

 ## 💵 Purchase Guide

+- Mobile Phone
-- Buy a Google Pixel with cash from a local store (*NOT FROM VERISON BECAUSE THEY LOCK THE OEM*)
+  - Buy a Google Pixel with `cash` from a local store (*NOT FROM VERISON BECAUSE THEY LOCK THE OEM*)

+- Mobile Carrier
+  - Buy a pre-paid Mint Mobile (TMobile) SIM card with `cash`

 ## ⬇️ Install Guide